- Sports and Recreation

 When the Olympics are going on, people become really pumped, and with good reason!
 I love cheering for Canada, we are patriotic if nothing else.

-I love to watch racing, I get such a heart pounding edge of my seat thrill, anxiously waiting to see who wins!
+I love to watch racing the most.
+I get such a heart pounding; edge of my seat thrill, anxiously waiting to see who wins!
 It seems so dangerously fast, but exciting at the same time.
 Today’s culture is constantly in a race it seems.
 If you watch people around you sometimes especially in bigger cities, you'll notice they are always trying to get from point A to point B as fast as humanly possible!
 It could be said that the most important race, is the human one.

 On a trip to Africa in 2013, I learned that they have a slower way of life.
 Called, "Pole Pole," Pronounced, "pawlay pawlay."
 Which means slow slow.
 The African people say, "time is a suggestion."
 We live by our watches in North America, and everything is based on time and scheduled to the last minute.
 It's no wonder we have so much heart disease we rarely take time to rest, which affects a lot of other things, such as what we eat.